Ethorbit/SteamDeck-SteamOS-Guides/README.md

 * Partition for SD card which will be used for encryption
 * Partition for home which will be used for encryption
-* Another partition for home which will **not** be encrypted (in this guide, this partition will only be available during decryption, so only give it space for a Steam user install - like 2GB)
+* Another partition for home which will **not** be encrypted (this partition will only be used for decryption, so only give it space for a Steam user install - like 2GB)
 * **A complete backup of all the mentioned partitions stored on a different device** since they **will get erased**
 * A Throwaway Steam account for the unencrypted home Steam install (this is for best compatibility, trust me)